Ravenscroft Jazz Prize

 The Ravenscroft Jazz Prize seeks to recognize and elevate young, American solo artists as they begin their journeys in improvised music.
 The inherently spontaneous nature of jazz allows musicians the freedom to explore and create.
 And this music provides a wonderful platform through which they can inspire others, even as they themselves are finding inspiration in performance.

-Developing Musicians Category
+For Developing Musicians (ages 16-19)

-Early Professional Artists Category
+For Early Professional Artists (ages 20-23)

 General Info